-Pharmacy schools do not select on the basis of major.
-While most of our successful applicants have majored in one of the sciences (i.e., Biology or Chemistry), students from other majors have been admitted.
-We recommend that you choose a major that interests you.
-While pharmacy schools are not concerned about major, they do want to see that you have taken a rigorous plan of study.
-Pharmacy school curriculum is not easy, and undertaking a rigorous plan of study as preparation is a way for students to demonstrate that they can survive the rigors of pharmacy school study.
-Some suggested majors at Huntingdon College are listed below:
+Pharm.D. programs do not select candidates on the basis of major.
+While most of our successful applicants have majored in one of the sciences (Biochemistry, Biology or Chemistry), students from other majors have been admitted.
+In order to do your best, choose a major that interests you.
+However, remember that doctoral programs look for evidence that you have completed a rigorous plan of study.

 The course prerequisites for admission vary significantly across pharmacy programs.
 Our advisers will help you with the specific requirements for your program.
-You can also visit the pharmacy school’s institutional website to determine what courses are required by each institution.
-The most commonly required course prerequisites are listed below:
+You can also visit the pharmacy school’s website to determine what courses are required by each institution.
+The most common course prerequisites are listed below:

-- Anatomy and Physiology I & II w/labs (8 credits)
+- Anatomy and Physiology I & II with labs (8 credits)

 - Economics (3 credits)